getsentry/sentry-electron/docs/javascript.rst

 In the main process, such unhandled errors will cause the app to exit immediatly.
 This is in accordance with the strategy recommended by Node.
-By default, Raven will capture these events and send them to Sentry prior to exiting.
+By default, Sentry will capture these events and send them to Sentry prior to exiting.
 To override this behavior, declare a custom ``onFatalError`` callback when configuring the SDK: